 The revision of the American BCP not only settled certain questions about private worship, with forms like family prayer, but it better reconciled other Protestants to the liturgy by introducing rather generous rubrics.
 Liberal revision(s) between 1789 to 1928 typically permitted a wider choice of readings, added catechetical material, and limited repetition for the sake of improving congregational instruction.
 Themes of flexibility and brevity were peculiar to the American Prayer Book– as testified in the Longer Preface.
 Though stimulated by the English bishops under William III, these principles became influential in the United States, with the 1928 Book being the end of a line of revisions that incorporated broad Evangelical concern without breaching American ties to Britain’s Long-Reformation.

 Despite this apparent strength, the future of the American 1928 BCP remains dependent on its adoption by younger families.
 We encourage our friends and family to use the Prayer Book at home if not at a local Anglican Church.
-Parents (& especially grandparents) ought to use the 1928 BCP with generational eyes, purposely bequeathing it to their children’s children through the same private and public holiness outlined by the BCP that inspired the same religious societies mentioned above.
+Parents (& especially grandparents) ought to use the 1928 BCP with generational eyes, purposely bequeathing it to their children’s children by the same design for holiness contained in the BCP, inspiring religious societies mentioned above.

 “For where two or three come together in my name, there am I in the midst of them.”
 Matthew 18:20 ASV